 Natalie has loved to dance for as long as she can remember, and throughout her schooling completed her RAD ballet exams, and also her advanced level jazz exams.
 After being accepted into full-time training at the New Zealand School of Dance, she decided to complete her RAD Certificate in Ballet Training Studies & become a qualified ballet teacher.
 Along with her dance background, Natalie also has a Bachelor of Arts in psychology & criminology.
 This extended study in areas including childhood developmental psychology and music history has also proven to be very useful in the dance studio.

 Natalie has over 15 years worth of teaching experience under her belt, but also firmly believes in the importance of continuing her professional development.
 She regularly attends courses with leading dance professionals & is passionate about passing on this knowledge.
 Most recently, this included workshops with Lisa Howell, Morton Dithmer of the Franklin Method as well regular RAD teaching seminars.
-Last year she decided to put herself back into the student seat, and completed her Intermediate 3 AJDA Jazz exam gaining honours with distinction.
+A couple of years ago she decided to put herself back into the student seat, and completed her Intermediate 3 AJDA Jazz exam gaining honours with distinction.
 Natalie has also recently completed her 200hr Yoga Teacher Training with NZ Yoga Collective NZ.

 Natalie strives to be a consistently motivating teacher, developing in her students a passion and love of dance that, with the right nurturing will continue to grow.
 She has also been an RAD Mentor for CBTS & PDPTC teacher trainees.
 She has found this new challenge inspiring & loves being able to support the next generation of quality dance educators as well as dancers.

-Natalie is also mum to Daisy, who has also recently begun her own dance journey – being one of the first students last year to begin our Ready, Set Dance pre-school programme.
+Natalie is also mum to Daisy, who has recently begun her own dance journey – being one of the first students to begin our Ready Set Dance pre-school programme, and subsequently our Let’s Dance Combo class.